-The reason this solution is important is because if you are (legally) unqualified and not competent that leaves you and/or your employer open to a legal challenge if a wrong assumption was made that led to a decision to discipline or terminate someone’s employment or to charge them with a crime.
+The reason this solution is important is because if you are not competent that leaves you and/or your employer open to a legal challenge if a wrong.

-In addition, the use of reasonable force is actually quite a complex area to understand, yet many trainers, managers and inspectors either get no training in this area or do little or no cpd in this area.
+Reasonable force is itself also quite a complex area to understand.
+Yet many trainers, managers and inspectors either get no training in this area.

 Well, in order to bring a claim in professional negligence, you will need to establish four key elements:

-1. Duty of care – professionals normally owe a duty of care to their clients.
+1. Duty of care – all organisations owe a duty of care to their staff and others.
 A trainer owes a duty of care to those they train.
 A manager owes a duty of care to the staff he or she manages, and an inspector owes a duty of care to the organisation’s they inspect including the staff and the service users.

-This is Why This Course is So Important
+This is Why This Understanding Reasonable Force Course is So Important